Increase adoption and satisfaction

 For a single customer

-- Select Customers from the Dashboard, choose a customer, then select Customer insights.
+- Select Customers from the Partner Center, choose a customer, then select Customer insights.

 Across your portfolio